DominikBuchner/apscale/README.md

 `apscale -h`

 Will give help on the different functions of apscale.
-To run an all in one analysis on your dataset run
+To run an all-in-one analysis on your dataset run:

 `apscale --run_apscale [PATH]`

+The PATH argument is optional and only needs to be used if you are not located in the project folder.
 This will automatically do PE merging, primer trimming, quality filter, OTU clustering and denoising of the data.
-The individual modules can also be run the same way.
+The individual modules can also be run separately (see `apscale -h` for respective commands).
 A project report will be saved in the project folder as well as an individual report for the individual steps of the pipeline.
+Information about the versions of the programs used as well as how many reads where used and passed the module as well as a timestamp when the file finished.

-Apscale will output an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
+The main output of Apscale will be an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
 For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxomoy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.